civisrom/android-tv-date-time/README_EN.md

 ## Problem Description

-Many TVs and devices with Android TV, especially in sanctioned regions such as Crimea, DNR, and LNR, have an unpleasant feature: the clock resets after disconnecting the device from power.
+Many TVs and devices with Android TV, have an unpleasant feature: the clock resets after disconnecting the device from power.
 Despite having the "automatic time update" function enabled, time synchronization with the server doesn't occur.
 This leads to:

 - Loss of access to all internet applications
 - Need for manual time setting